 Solar Choice’s Solar Price Index reveals the cost of solar power systems has dropped significantly over the past eight years.

 The price index has been recorded monthly since 2012 when the cost of solar was about three times more than it is today.

 Due to the high cost of solar panels in the early 2010s, high feed-in tariffs from governments were needed to encourage people to make the investment in solar.

-A drop in manufacturing prices and installation efficiencies have seen solar panel costs drop from an average of $12,500 in 2012 (for a 5kw system) to about $5050 in 2020, according to the Australian Energy Foundation.
+A drop in manufacturing prices and installation efficiencies have seen solar panel costs drop from an average of $12,500 in 2012 (for a 5kw system) to about $5500, according to the Australian Energy Foundation.

 This means high feed-in tariffs are no longer needed to make installing solar financially viable with a typical solar system paying for itself in three to five years.

-A State Government scheme sees energy providers pay owner of solar energy systems for the excess renewable energy they produce at their home.
+A State Government scheme sees energy providers pay owners of solar energy systems for the excess renewable energy they produce at their home.

 Power generated by a household solar system which is not used at the home gets fed back into the main electricity grid.
-This energy is then credited back to you on your next electricity.
+This energy is then credited back to the owner and shown on their electricity bill.

 In south-east Queensland, energy retailers offer different feed-in tariff rates for solar customers, so it is recommended users shop around for the best deal.